top of page

 Destroy the pods

-While it’s best to deal with moth plant before it produces seed pods, this is the time of year it’s easiest to find as the pods are easy to spot.
+While it’s best to deal with moth plant before it produces seed pods, so late summer-early autumn is the easiest time of year to find it as the pods are easy to spot.

-Cut those pods off before they open.
+Cut those pods off before they open and dispose of them properly.
 Even cut off the plant they will continue to ripen and burst open releasing hundreds and hundreds of seeds, so they need to be disposed of properly: at refuse transfer station, put in a bag into the rubbish, burnt or buried deeply.

 Control methods The plants need to be pulled out by the roots or they will regrow.
 You can cut the vines at ground level, but need to use a herbicide to stop them regrowing.